carbon-language/carbon-lang/docs/design/structs.md

 base and called in the descendant, and the other way around.
-["The End Of Object Inheritance & The Beginning Of A New Modularity" talk by Augie Fackler and Nathaniel Manista](https://www.youtube.com/watch?v=3MNVP9-hglc) discusses design patterns that split up types to reduce the number of kinds of calls between child and parent types, and make sure calls only go in one direction.
+["The End Of Object Inheritance & The Beginning Of A New Modularity" talk by Augie Fackler and Nathaniel Manista](https://www.youtube.com/watch?v=3MNVP9-hglc) discusses design patterns that split up types to reduce the number of kinds of calls between base and derived types, and make sure calls only go in one direction.

 We expect polymorphic types in idiomatic Carbon-only code, at least for the